cimermanGregor/3fs_deployment/README.md

 ```shell
 # ansible-playbook -i production site.yaml
 ```
-If you are running playbook on the machine you would like to provision use localhost inventory.
+If you are running playbook on the host you would like to provision use localhost inventory.
 ```shell
 # ansible-playbook -i localhost site.yaml
 ```

 ## End result
+TBD